BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/04/index.md

 #### Enable Experimental Web Platform features

 Your Chromebook has special secret features that we need to enable so that it will be able to communicate with our Barnabas Noggin.
-We’ll go through how to enable this cool feature.
+Follow these steps to enable this cool feature.

 #### 1. Open your Google Chrome browser